fxrobin/xenon-reborn/README.md

 Then open the browse the file system from the project root directory to "desktop/build/lib"

 The generated jar name is "xenon-reborn-v.XX.XX.XX.jar".
 You can run it directly (after setting the executable bit on Linux with running `$ chmod +x xenon-reborn-v.XX.XX.XX.jar` in a terminal.

-This JAR file include the game and all its dependencies.
+This JAR file includes the game and all its dependencies.

 ## IDE Integration